Setupad/Setupad-Prebid-Mobile-Integration-Documentation/kotlin_documentation/banner.md

 ## Banner
 In the class or fragment, where the banner will be shown, add a method for banner ad.
 The context that is passed to this method is the class or fragment where the banner will be displayed. adUnit is a BannerAdUnit object; to initialize it, use CONFIG_ID, and the desired banner size, eg. 300x250.
 The setAutoRefreshInterval is a method for refreshing banners, where the minimum refresh time is 30 seconds.
 BannerParameters are used to customize bid requests.
 AdManagerAdView is created in accordance with [Google Ad Manager] documentation.
-Using addView(), the banner is attached to the banner slot in the layout file and, using fetchDemand(), a bid request is made to the Prebid Server.
+Using addView(), the banner is attached to the banner slot in the layout file, and, using fetchDemand(), a bid request is made to the Prebid Server.
 ```kotlin
 fun createBannerAd(context: Context) {
         adUnit = BannerAdUnit(CONFIG_ID, WIDTH, HEIGHT)